Go ahead – take the first step. Ask yourself why you want to dance. What drives people to want to learn social dancing?

 - Increase companionship and a sense of belonging as you mingle with others who share your interest in becoming better dancers.

 - Reconnect with your partner.
 Great for new parents and empty-nesters.

 - Pain relief; they say it only hurts when you stop!

 - Last, but certainly not least, stress relief.

-You want to dance so you can watch your health and self-image skyrocket.
+You’ll want to dance because it makes you feel so good as your health and self-image skyrocket.
 To that end, you’ll feel better, look better, move better.
 With this in mind, enjoy your life and get moving to the music.
 To be sure, you won’t regret it.

 Looking for ballroom dance music?
 Read this Dance Safari post, “5 Sources of Practice Music for Ballroom Dancing“.

 As an Amazon Associate, I earn from qualifying purchases at no cost to you.